LemmenAid/surf-spot-finder/README.md

 _Surf Spot Finder is a CLI application for my third portfolio project with [Code Institute](https://codeinstitute.net/ie/)._

-The Surf Spot Finder is a CLI application that helps users find the best surf spots in different counties in Ireland.
-Users can choose from a list of available counties in Ireland to view the surf spots in that county.
-After selecting a county, the application will display a list of surf spots in that county.
+The Surf Spot Finder is a CLI application that helps users find the best surf spots in different Counties in Ireland.
+Users can choose from a list of available Counties in Ireland to view the surf spots in that County.
+After selecting a County, the application will display a list of surf spots in that County.
 Users can then choose a specific surf spot from the list to view more detailed information about that spot.

 ## Project Purpose

 The Surf Spot Finder is a user-friendly command-line interface (CLI) application designed to help surf enthusiasts in Ireland discover the best surf spots.
-By providing a comprehensive database of surf spots across various counties, the application aims to enhance the surfing experience for both locals and visitors alike.
+By providing a comprehensive database of surf spots across various Counties, the application aims to enhance the surfing experience for both locals and visitors alike.
 With its intuitive features, the Surf Spot Finder simplifies the process of finding suitable surf spots, making it easier for users to plan their surfing adventures and make the most of Ireland's diverse coastal regions.

 ***